-On the last day of the expo, an evaluation meeting was held with all regional stakeholders in attendance.
-It was unanimously agreed that SBDM continues to create similar platforms so as to market the region as a preferred destination and through events, whilst busy exposing the 7 wonders brand to the world.
+On the last day of the expo evaluation meeting was held with all regional stakeholders in attendance as always.
+It was unanimously agreed that SBDM continues to create similar platforms so as market the region as a preferred destination and through events, whilst busy exposing the 7 wonders brand to the world.
+Most LTO were able to meet with different tour operators from speed marketing activity and follow up meetings will take place as scheduled.